 Who We Are

-The Board of Directors guides DRC in developing and fulfilling its mission and vision.
+The Board of Directors guides DRC.
+It helps us create and live up to our mission and vision.

 Read about DRC's work in our annual reports.

 1978: In 1972, a New York television station produced an investigative series exposing abuses at Willowbrook, a state-run institution for children with intellectual disabilities.
 As a result, Congress passed the Developmental Disabilities and Bill of Rights (DD) Act in 1975.
 It created the protection and advocacy system, designating an organization within each state and territory to advocate for the rights of people with disabilities.
 In 1978, the governor designated us as California’s statewide organization under the name Protection & Advocacy, Inc. (PAI).